The Evolution of NeurOptimal® from a Linear Training Approach to a Non-linear Dynamical Model of Neurofeedback.

 Ultimately, once the technology could support it, we moved more fully to our non-linear model not only through the math we were using for the filtering and targeting, but also by looking at how we were defining our targets as “in or “out”.
 This is where linear logic starts to fall away.
 Now any target was “in” only if it was literally inside the box threshold, not above or below it.
 For an “augment”, if it was above, which we used to think was desirable, it was now considered “out”.
 And with the suppress frequencies, only in the box was “in” and below wasn’t, even though logically we thought that too was desirable.
 The astute reader will now realize that—amazingly — the definition for both the augments and suppresses is now the same!
 You are either in the box or you are out — there is no difference between them!
 So there are no longer any augment or suppress frequencies and with that, our “telling the brain what to do” had totally shifted to a purely non-directive, information-based model.
 We give the brain information about itself (hold up that mirror) and the brain will self-organize.
 Without any assistance from any outside agent, or indeed, even from the person’s own consciousness!

 This move had several other important consequences.
 One of them was that we were no longer training states of consciousness, which occur as a consequence (or by-product) of using augment frequencies.
 Secondly, and related to the first, is that we now got even fewer side-effects as we were no longer giving guidance to the brain as to what we wanted it to do.
 We now were just holding up that mirror to the brain.
-The third effect was that now the dynamical quality of the targeting that had proven so useful in freeing up unwanted “stuckness” could now be tuned more precisely.
+The third effect was that now the dynamical quality of the targeting that had proven so useful in freeing up unwanted “stuckness” in the frequency bandwidth could now be tuned more precisely.
 This made it even more powerful.
 And this effect was further magnified by our implementation of AutoNav, which adjusted the difficulty level automatically.
 NeurOptimal® taking over this task not only released the trainer from having to be in the room with the client, it also adjusted the difficulty so much more efficiently than any human operator could that its potency was increased even further.
 Another way NeurOptimal® dances with the brain.

 Today, many years down the road, we have confirmed NeurOptimal’s® training effects over several million client hours.
 Together, NeurOptimal’s® non-linear dynamical thresholding, in-line de-noising routines, AutoNavigation and adjustment of challenge via the ZenModes, offer powerful and safe training that, we believe, is unsurpassed in the field.